 - switch

-- 8-pin DIL support, universal PC board etc.
+- 8-pin DIL support, universal prototyping board etc.

 Schematic is presented below:

-The device was mounted on standard universal PC board.
-The Tic-Tac plastic box was used as the case.
+The device was assembled on standard universal PC board.
+The Tic-Tac plastic box was used as the outer cabinet.
 Photos below show the assembled device:

-The original software, written by the author of the website mentioned above, was slightly modified by me.
+The original software, written by Grzegorz Podgórski, was slightly modified by me.
 I added trigger support.
-When it’s enabled, you can specify the voltage range.
-The signal is recorded if the measured voltage is within the range.
-It can be helpful with dealing with the one-shot signals.
+When it’s enabled, you can specify the voltage range, in which the signal is recorded.
+When the signal is out of this range, the recorder stops recording.
+It can be useful when dealing with the one-shot signals.

-You can select the time base: maximum 10 ms and so-called maximum probing frequency.
-If chosen, the oscilloscope works with the highest frequency possible.
-This time base is not specified and varies between machines.
-It depends on system load as well.
-On Pentium 2 GHz it was at the level of 7 kHz, 3.3 kHz with trigger enabled.
+You can select the time base: minimum 10 ms and also maximum probing frequency.
+If maximum is selected, the oscilloscope works with the highest frequency possible.
+This frequency may vary depending on the CPU model and system load.
+On Pentium 2 GHz, its was about 7 kHz, 3.3 kHz with trigger enabled.

-The software was developed with Delphi platform and runs on Windows systems.
+The software was developed in Delphi platform and runs on Windows systems.
 However, it’s possible to run it on Linux, using Wine software.